Kim Byung-jong: Life and work

-It is widely known that Byung-Jong Kim conveys the unique spirit of Korean painting and national consciousness, yet deploys modern expression that spans across media, thus leading the modernization and globalization of Korean paintings.
-His notable artworks include Jesus the Fool (1998~), Song of Life(1989~), The Scattering Pine Pollen (2016~), Wind and Bamboo (2017~).
+It is widely known that Kim conveys the unique spirit of Korean painting and national consciousness, yet deploys modern expression that spans across media, thus leading the modernization and globalization of Korean paintings.
+His notable artworks include Jesus the Fool (1998~), Song of Life (1989), The Scattering Pine Pollen (2016), Wind and Bamboo (2017).
 With extensive subject matter including flowers, trees, portraits of Jesus, landscapes of travel destinations, memories from childhood, pine pollen blowing in wind, and the scenery of bamboo forests, Kim articulates free, dynamic and diverse expressions.
-He is called ‘the life artist’ as his œuvre revolves around the theme of life, and his various works with nature as the subject show sprouting vitality and poetic beauty in variegated ways.
+He is called 'the life artist' as his œuvre revolves around the theme of life, and his various works with nature as the subject show sprouting vitality and poetic beauty in variegated ways.
 Another trait permeating Kim's works is the matière of its thick texture that can be seen on the painting's surface.
-He has invented the method of painting by applying various pigments and stone powder onto the thick surface of the canvas made out of Korean mulberry paper.
+He has invented the method of painting by applying various pigments and stone powder onto the thick surface of the canvas made out of Korea mulberry paper.
 His artworks often show his unique technique resembling Western relief or Eastern concavo-convex methods.
 Through these works, he goes beyond the conventional techniques of Oriental paintings or ancient highbrow techniques of Chinese paintings, and pursues his unique way of representation, seeking his individual and independent form of Korean modern painting by embodying traditional Korean aesthetics and the theories of Oriental painting.